AI LEGAL CHALLENGE

 A Call for Startups using Artificial Intelligence in their Innovative Legal Tech Solutions

-The AI Legal Challenge is a competition supported by the Ontario Ministry of the Attorney General to help drive the use of artificial intelligence in the creation of legal technology solutions.
+The AI Legal Challenge was a competition supported by the Ontario Ministry of the Attorney General to help drive the use of artificial intelligence in the creation of legal technology solutions.
 The winners of the Challenge had the opportunity to compete for a total of $80,000 in seed funding, moved into the Legal Innovation Zone for 4 months and gained access to top mentors and advisors.
 Ontario is a leading jurisdiction when it comes to artificial intelligence and has become a hub for the development and use of legal technology in the delivery and access to legal services.

 There has long been a need for faster, simpler and more affordable solutions for the consumers of legal services.
 Whether you are a law firm, corporation or individual, all consumers of law are beginning to realize that legal services often haven’t kept up with the innovations that are happening around us.
 At the same time Artificial Intelligence and its capabilities have quickly gone from the hypothetical to reality, opening up endless opportunities with transformative powers to change the way we go about our daily lives.
 The AI Legal Challenge seeks to unleash the creative potential of innovators able to use AI technology to help improve legal services for Ontarians, whether they be individuals or businesses.

 The AI Legal Challenge fuelled the success of six innovative startups that are building products and solutions using artificial intelligence for consumers of legal services.

 WHAT IS THE AI LEGAL CHALLENGE?

 The AI Legal Challenge is a competition that helped foster the growth and success of startups that are developing products, technologies and processes, and solutions that have a direct positive impact on improving legal services for consumers.